The FLY Middle School Program is up to a year-long program for 7th and 8th graders who are at risk of being pushed out of school.

 For years, FLY youth have said that if they had FLY in middle school, they probably wouldn’t have made the same choices.
 Responding to the need, FLY developed its Middle School Program, a combination of law-related education (LRE) and case management (1-on-1 support) for young people ages 12-14.

 FLY’s Middle School Program focuses on intervening early in the school-to-prison pipeline, which disproportionately impacts youth who experience various forms of exclusion and marginalization, such as poverty and racism.
-Youth facing these and other risks are more likely to become disconnected from school and become involved in the juvenile justice system.
+FLY staff works to engage youth’s schools, their families, and juvenile justice agencies in the youth’s success.

+FLY staff and trained volunteers teach FLY’s nationally recognized legal education curriculum, which covers topics such as police encounters, accomplice liability, decision making, theft, vandalism, drugs, gangs, and bullying.
 Through FLY’s law-related education curriculum, youth in our Middle School Program learn about the law and their rights, develop positive relationships with adults and peers, improve their self-confidence, and become more connected to their schools.
-During the case management component of the program, youth receive one-on-one mentoring and coaching.

 FLY generally accepts referrals from probation and police officers, and school teachers, counselors, and administrators.
 To be eligible for law classes, youth must attend a school where the course is offered and be referred.